LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/string-functions/_index.md

 ### CONCAT

-`CONCAT` is commonly used to combines strings together and work with `null` values.
+`CONCAT` is commonly used to combine strings together and work with `null` values.

 {{% notice blue Examples "rocket" %}}
 ```SQL